Captive-Studio/refinerycms-videojs/readme.md

-# Refinery CMS Video.js
+# Refinery CMS Embed
-Simple video extension for [Refinery CMS](http://refinerycms.com).
+Simple embed extension for [Refinery CMS](http://refinerycms.com).
-It adds a 'Videos' tab to admin menu where you can manage videos.
+It adds a 'Embeds' tab to admin menu where you can manage embeds.
-And adds an 'add video' link to WYMeditor on 'Pages'.
+And adds an 'add embed' link to WYMeditor on 'Pages'.

-There are three ways to include videos in your project.
+There are three ways to include embeds in your project.
 - You can embedded video (like youtube or vimeo iframes)
 - You can upload files
 - You can use link to external source

-Video (instance of `Refinery::Videos::Video` model) aggregates different sources (files and links, one or many).
+Embed (instance of `Refinery::Videos::Video` model) aggregates different sources (files and links, one or many).

 The instance method `Video#to_html` renders an html video tag like: